 What should I do for teaching sessions where I’m not allowed to use my phone (e.g. practical labs)?

-For some teaching sessions, such as practical labs and fieldwork, it is not permitted to use a smartphone.
+For some teaching sessions, such as practical labs and fieldwork, it is not permitted to use your phone.
 It is likely that your lecturer will have an alternative method for recording your attendance for these sessions and should let you know about this in advance.

 Does the University record my academic engagement with Learn or ReVIEW?

-Social distancing measures make it more important than ever that you engage with the Learn content for your modules as well as attending your face-to face teaching sessions.
-To ensure that you are effectively engaging with your studies, the University will also keep an oversight of your engagement with resources on Learn and ReVIEW, but will primarily look at your in-person attendance as a way of understanding whether you are participating in your studies.
+It is important that you engage with the Learn content for your modules as well as attending your in-person teaching sessions.
+To ensure that you are effectively engaging with your studies, we keep an overview of your engagement with resources on Learn and ReVIEW, but will primarily look at your in-person attendance as a way of understanding whether you are participating in your studies.